Hartman throws 4 TD passes as No. 13 Notre Dame opens with a 42-3 win over Navy in Ireland

 “You couldn’t draw it up any better,” Irish coach Marcus Freeman said.

-Navy followed with its best drive before stalling at Notre Dame’s 20.
-On a fourth-and-4, kicker Evan Warren was wide right on a 37-yard field goal attempt, leaving Hartman with 1:55 on the clock.

-Hartman, a grad transfer who set ACC records at Wake Forest, ended Notre Dame’s nearly flawless first half with a 29-yard touchdown pass to Jayden Thomas.
+Hartman, a grad transfer who set ACC records at Wake Forest, ended Notre Dame’s nearly flawless first half with a 14-yard touchdown pass to Jayden Thomas.

-Notre Dame’s sixth drive ended when new kicker Spencer Shrader missed a 42-yard field goal attempt in the third quarter.

 After pledging to open up its offense a bit from the triple option, Navy attempted just one pass in the first half — when starter Tai Lavatai threw incomplete on a fourth-and-3 from Notre Dame’s 37 under pressure from Jack Kiser.

-Navy avoided the shutout when Warren kicked a 30-yard field goal with 3:33 to play.
+Navy avoided the shutout when Evan Warren kicked a 30-yard field goal with 3:33 to play.

-“When you play a team like Notre Dame, you’ve got to be dang near perfect,” Navy coach Brian Newberry said.
+“When you play a team like Notre Dame, you’ve got to be dang near perfect,” Newberry said.
 “They controlled the line of scrimmage, the running backs ran hard, we didn’t tackle well — that’s a bad combination.
 When they did throw it, they were deadly efficient.”

-Estimé led the Irish rushing attack with 95 yards on 16 carries.

-Starting Navy quarterback Tai Lavatai finished 3 of 6 for 43 yards.
-Alex Tecza led Navy with 38 yards rushing on eight carries.
+Lavatai finished 3 of 6 for 43 yards.
+Daba Fofana led Navy with 58 yards rushing on 15 carries.

 Kickoff was delayed five minutes because of TV coverage of an English Premier League game, Notre Dame officials said.
 Pregame performances included drums, fiddles and dancers on the Notre Dame end during warmups.
 A smattering of “U-S-A!” chants followed the Naval Academy marching band’s effort.